davidshq/garden/content/doom-boxes/db-things-to-speak.md

+## Introduction
+Topics I feel competent to speak on...probably.
+## Docker
-1. Docker 101: up and running
+- Docker 101: Up and Running

-2. Docker 102: multi-containers and networking
+- Docker 102: Multi-Containers and Networking
+## Git

-3. Git 101: up and running
+- Git 101: up and running

-4. Git 102: branches, merging and rebasing
+- Git 102: branches, merging and rebasing
+- GitHub 101: up and running
+## OpenSearch

-5. OpenSearch 101: up and running
+- OpenSearch 101: up and running

-6. OpenSearch 102: more complex queries
+- OpenSearch 102: more complex queries

-7. OpenSearch 103: vector search
+- OpenSearch 103: vector search

-8. OpenSearch 104: hybrid search
+- OpenSearch 104: hybrid search

-9. Cursor: AI Augmented coding
+## Search and AI
+- Vectors 101: Understanding Their Use for Embeddings
+## AI Augmentation
+- Claude Code 101
+- Cursor 101
+## Life

-10. How Attachment Theory Can Inform Our Relationships
+- How Attachment Theory Can Inform Our Relationships

-11. GitHub 101: Up and Running

-12. Using GitHub to Get a Job
+- Using GitHub to Get a Job
+- Lessons on Getting a Job from the Life of Charles Babbage
+	- Given at Tech Talk Augusta (2025)
+## Fun

-13. Retro Coding: QuickBasic with QB64
+- Retro Coding: QuickBasic with QB64

-14. Vectors 101: Understanding Their Use for Embeddings
+	- Given at Tech Talk Augusta (2025) and Carolina Code Conference (2025).
+## Coding Languages

-15. Up and Running with Python
+- Up and Running with Python

-16. Up and Running with TypeScript
+- Up and Running with TypeScript

-17. Up and Running with WordPress
+- Up and Running with WordPress